nho-sh/crap-in-crap-out/README.md

 		"optionalArray?": [ 'boolean' ],

 		// This object can be omitted with a trailing ? in the key "optionalObject?": { a: 'boolean' }
 	}

 	// If you define a 2nd array element
-	// The array element valiation will alternate
+	// The array element validation will alternate
 	// between them.
 	// { 2nd position elements look like this }